PLCnext/EdgeDevices/11_Azure_QuickstartGuide.md

 •	Enter Protocol and Hostname in Azure IoT Hub Node. <br>
 ![Azure_Nodes4](images/Azure_Node4.JPG) <br>
 5. Deploy the changes and send a message into Azure IoT Hub.
-If your configurationw as correct, teh status of the IoT Hub node should be "Connected" or "Sent message". <br>
+If your configuration was correct, the status of the IoT Hub node should be "Connected" or "Sent message". <br>
 ![Azure_Nodes7](images/Azure_Node7.JPG) <br>
 You can also receive messages from the cloud to the device using the "Azure IoT Hub Receiver" node. <br>
-The connection sting can be found in Azure IoT Hub under <br>
+The connection string can be found in Azure IoT Hub under <br>
-"Settings" > "Shared access policies" > "iothubiwner" > "Primary connection string". <br>
+"Settings" > "Shared access policies" > "iothubowner" > "Primary connection string". <br>
 ![Azure_Nodes8](images/Azure_Node8.JPG) <br>

 >Another Connection-Example can be seen here: [Node-RED Azure Guide](https://flows.nodered.org/node/node-red-contrib-azure-iot-hub#:~:text=node-red-contrib-azure-iot-hub%20is%20a%20Node-RED%20node%20that%20allows%20you,Hub%20Receiver%20and%20Azure%20IoT%20Hub%20Device%20Twin)